AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/what-are-github-issues-and-how-do-we-use-them.md

+# GitHub Issues

-# What are GitHub Issues and how do we use them?
+## What are GitHub Issues, and how do we use them?

 [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are a feature of GitHub that we use to track work associated with the project.